Positive Affirmations for Students: How to Encourage Growth Mindset with Affirmations

 A few examples of positive affirmations for students:

-These phrases sound small, but they do real work.
+Imagine your students repeating these phrases at different times of the day–heck, imagine yourself using them to keep your mindset positive and sustain yourself through a day of teaching.
 Kids who repeat affirmations like these are practicing a skill that helps them stay calm, focused, and resilient when learning gets hard.

 WHY ARE POSITIVE AFFIRMATIONS IMPORTANT?

 For upper elementary students especially, this matters.
 Kids at this age are starting to compare themselves to peers, develop strong opinions about what they’re “good at” or “bad at,” and form beliefs about their own intelligence that can stick with them for years.
-Teaching positive affirmations gives them a tool to interrupt fixed-mindset beliefs before those beliefs harden into something more permanent.
+Teaching students positive affirmations gives them a tool to catch and revise those fixed-mindset beliefs before they harden into something more permanent.

 The good news is that affirmations are teachable.
 With a few intentional activities and some consistent reinforcement, students can build a personal toolkit of phrases they actually use.